MarkPearlCoZa/Blog_General/_posts/2016-09-24-SOLID-Deconstruction.md

 We refer to a sound line of reasoning as coherent.
 The thoughts fit, they go together, they relate to each other.
 This is exactly the characteristic of a class that makes it coherent: the pieces all seem to be related, they seem to belong together.

+Think of cohesion as the opposite of being adhesive.
+Adhesive is when you put two things that were not meant to be put together and stick them together.

+An example would be a class that is called 'Utility' is probably not cohesive.
+Another example would be a 'Library'.

 #### References